christiands/powerusage/README.txt

 - Optimize copy_file for Linux's sendfile() command
 - Add error strings to common.h (for an operation kinda like OpenGL's glGetShaderInfoLog)
+- Add a `make install` command to get rid of the crappy shell script